Valve Springs in your engine have a very basic job, but how they do it is very important.

 When the valves are pushed all the way open by the valvetrain; the pressure exerted by the valve springs may go as high as 200 pounds.

 So, At some point the valve spring will wear out and start causing issues.

 Possible Failure Signs;

 What Can Cause Valve Springs To Fail

-To maintain correct valve operation at normal engine speeds, all of the valve springs must exert a certain amount of spring pressure.
-To low or week valve spring pressure may cause valves to not completely seal or float under higher RPM.
-Too high a pressure may cause premature wear of other valve train parts.
+To maintain correct valve operation at normal engine speeds; all of the valve springs must exert a certain amount of spring pressure.
+Consequently, To low or week valve spring pressure may cause valves to not completely seal or float under higher (RPM).
+While, Too high a pressure may cause premature wear of other valve train parts.